djipco/surface-scanmeister/README.md

 sudo systemctl start scanmeister.service
 ```

-#### Manual Launch
+#### Manual Server Launch

-Typically, `scanmeister` is started at boot by `systemctl`.
-You can also start it manually by
-double-clicking on the `ScanMeister` icon found in the project folder.

-    You can deactivate the annoying "Execute File" prompt by opening the File Manager and going to
-    Edit -> Preferences -> General and checking the option that says "Don't ask options on launch
-    executable file".
+Normally, the server should be controlled through `systemctl`.
+For development only, it can still be

-You can also issue the following command in a Terminal from inside the `surface-scanmeister`
+started manually from inside the `surface-scanmeister` directory:
-directory:

 ```sh
 node ScanMeister.js